marino-multipla/Instagram_Explorer/README.md

 # Instagram_Explorer
 It is an agent that is able to navigate through Instagram profiles autonomously, without authentication.
-During the exploration all images of the instagram profile are saved.
+During the exploration all images of the instagram profiles are saved.
 There are three ways of exploration:

 - Start from the first inserted profile and explore by related profiles;